 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 What he didn’t do — what he failed to do — was free Rushin.

-Rushin’s tentative release date is now in the Spring, leaving him in a limbo that has his family worried.
+Rushin’s tentative release date is now in the spring, leaving him in a limbo that has his family worried.

 Worried about the way the novel coronavirus has torn through some prisons.